IST356M001SP25/assignment-08-dachmiel/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`

+In this assignment I was able to practice more with using interactive dashboards to visualize data effectively using Python libraries.
+One challenge I faced was making sure the data was properly formatted for mapping with GeoPandas.
+Overall, I enjoyed the assignment and thought that visualizing data using coordinates and geospatial data was able to show a more interesting side to data than previously with just tables.